catherinepope/papermod/content/posts/how-to-import-your-endnote-library-into-zotero.md

 I think this method is both effective and straightforward, provided you save your `.xml` file in the right place.
 For more information and troubleshooting, [visit the Zotero support page](https://www.zotero.org/support/kb/importing_records_from_endnote).

-Creating this tutorial has reminded me how much I dislike EndNote.
+Creating this tutorial has reminded me of EndNote's clunkiness.
 If you're moving to Zotero, I feel sure you're going to be much happier.

 ---